-Windsor is also one of the official residences of Her Majesty The Queen - in fact, members of the Royal Family have lived in Windsor specifically Windsor Castle for over 900 years.
+Windsor is also one of the official residences of Her Majesty The Queen - in fact, members of the Royal Family have lived in Windsor, specifically Windsor Castle, for over 900 years.

-And visitors to Windsor can also indulge in a spot of retail therapy at the Windsor Royal Shopping department store, sample culinary delights, and enjoy the best of Windsor-brewed hops at the Windsor & Eton Brewery.
+Visitors to Windsor can also indulge in a spot of retail therapy at the Windsor Royal Shopping department store, sample culinary delights, and enjoy the best of Windsor-brewed hops at the Windsor & Eton Brewery.

 If you can only manage a whistle-stop tour of Windsor, pop into the Alexandra Gardens and take a spin on the Royal Windsor Wheel.
-For £6 you can see the grounds of Windsor Castle and Eton College, as well as the River Thames and the pretty English countryside.
+For £6 you can see into the grounds of Windsor Castle and Eton College, as well as the River Thames and the pretty English countryside.
 Much like its larger cousin, the London Eye, the Royal Windsor Wheel gives you 360˚ views over the town.
 And, on a good day, you can see as far as London.